Complete Cuba - 21 Days

 Day 1: Havana

 Sunday.
-Upon arrival at Havana Airport make your own way to our joining hotel.
+Upon arrival at Havana Airport transfer to our joining hotel.
 The rest of the day is free for you to independently explore this city seemingly stuck in time, in every corner are historical influences from the Spanish conquest and the African slave trade, to the bustling and lavish vacation paradise for wealthy North Americans in the 1950’s.
 Overnight - Havana - hotel

 Days 2 - 3: Vinales

 Havana - Vinales.
 Leaving the bustle of Havana, we will pass through the scenic countryside en route to Viñales.
 This delightful town is close to the striking Sierra de los Órganos Mountains.
 On arrival, we'll check into our home-stays and meet our friendly host families.
 Take some time to get to know the culture first-hand with your host family and enjoy some wholesome home-cooked Cuban food.

 On our included tour of the surrounding countryside, we walk through tobacco fields where the finest tobacco in the world is grown, as well as learn about the local produce grown in the surrounding farmlands.
 The local guide explains the agriculture, geology, flora and fauna of the area.
 There's also a chance to visit a local farmer and see how they roll a true "campesino" cigar.
 After a free afternoon, in the evening we'll dine at the homestay with the option of listening to some live local Cuban music and trying out some salsa steps.
 Overnight - Vinales - homestay (B:1)

 Complete Cuba - 21 Days Go Guide